Procuring Professional Services

 - Where a single payment will be made; AND

 - When the contract end date extends less than three weeks into the future or the services have already been performed.

 The PSI cannot be used to procure services from a Non-Resident Alien or Foreign Entity.

 The PSC MUST be used:

 - If total payments paid to the contractor by your department in the calendar year exceeds $5,000;

 - Where multiple payments will be made; OR

 - When a contract end date extends more than three weeks into the future

 The PSC must be used to procure services from a Non-Resident Alien and Foreign Entity.

-A person performing services under a PSC or PSI must be an Independent Contractor, not a PSU Employee.
+A person performing services under a PSC or PSI must be an Independent Contractor, not an Employee.